-Youth Award is an ASDAN-Personal Development Programmes.
+Life Skills is an OCR Entry level qualification.
 It provides the opportunity for the young person to develop their personal, social and work-related skills.
-It works on students completing challenges across 12 modules each covering a different topic.
-Each section will take 10 hours to complete which will earn one credit.
+It works on students completing challenges across a range of modules which cover a different topic.
+Each challenge earns students a different amount of points which are collated at the end of the two years to gain a qualification.